5160d/WaniKanify-ReZero/docs/localization.md

 ## Maintenance Checklist
 - Before merging: run lint; ensure no `local-i18n/*` violations.
 - When adding styling/animation literals that get flagged: prefer adding a precise ignore regex rather than disabling the rule inline.
-- Periodically review `messages.json` for unused keys and dev-only entries—cleanup is safe if not referenced in code.
+- Periodically review `messages.json` for unused keys and dev-only entries—cleanup is safe if not referenced.
-   - Run `npm run i18n:unused` to list keys in `messages.json` that have no `t('key')` usage.
-Exit code is 1 if unused keys exist (use `--allow-exit-zero` to suppress failure for informational runs; supports `--json`).
-   - Dev-only keys should generally not exist now that prefixes are used; prune any that slip in.
+   - Run `pnpm i18n:unused` (includes tests) or add `-- --exclude-tests` for production-only.
+   - Dynamic indirection list lives at `scripts/i18n-dynamic-keys.txt`; prune stale lines.
+   - Use `--json` for tooling integration or `--allow-exit-zero` in exploratory runs.

 ## Pre-commit Hook Recommendation